cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     admin@sonic:~$
     ```

-2. List the SONiC docker containers
+2. List the SONiC docker containers.
+Note, it takes 2-3 minutes from topology deployment for all 12 of SONiC's docker containers to come up.
     ```
     docker ps
     ```